chasehult/tsu-cogs-old/README.md

-We are no longer accpeting contributions for this repo.
+We are no longer accepting contributions for this repo.